cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 The drawback is that each call site now needs to run through a bootstrap routine, which is likely to be more expensive than "just" loading a bunch of straight-forward, statically compiled bytecode.

-Exactly how expensive depends, but in JDK 9 bootstrapping the first indified String concat expression could be something like 30-90ms depending on hardware - and each new call-site will cost a little something extra.
-Some assumed most of that incremental overhead would be benign, but that might depend on expectations...
+Exactly how expensive depends, but in JDK 9 bootstrapping the first indified String concat expression could take something like 30-90ms (depending on hardware).
+Some of that bootstrapping overhead is/was one-off, some of it will happen again when bootstrapping the next one.
+For some that incremental overhead might look benign, but I guess that depends on expectations...

 ### Optimize the runtime, not the bytecode

 One of the clever ideas behind deferring to the runtime to provide a concrete implementation is that our runtimes are likely to evolve faster than the bytecode it ends up running, which will often be compiled to an older target than the JVM version we run on.
-In a [previous entry](https://cl4es.github.io/2018/12/28/Preview-OpenJDK-12-Startup.html) I pointed to some improvements I did during the JDK 12 timeframe to reduce bootstrap overhead of String concatenation, without going into much detail.

 At a high level the beautiful thing with this isn't so much the improvements themselves, but that these optimization apply to code compiled to a JDK 9 target or above, and further optimization will keep applying without recompiling.
 Any numbers in this post remains the same whether I compile with JDK 9 or the latest EA build.